chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 # Privacy Considerations

-Selectively sending a private DNS query based on user behavior leaks information about user behavior.
+Selectively sending a private DNS query based on user behavior leaks information about user behavior or system policy.
 For example, if clients only send private queries while in a certain system configuration, then presence of a "Private" option indicates, with high probability, that the origin user's device is in such a configuration.
-This could be addressed by marking all queries as private such that system configurations are indistinguishable under observation of the "Private" option.
+This could be addressed by marking queries as private -- at random or unilaterally -- such that system configurations are indistinguishable under observation of the "Private" option.

 # Acknowledgments

-We thank Georgios Kontaxis for feedback on earlier versions of this document.
+The authors thank Georgios Kontaxis for feedback on earlier versions of this document.

 --- back